MISSION AND VISION STATEMENTS

 The Library Director will determine the number of each type of non-book media that may be borrowed at one time: DVDs, CDs, VHS, recorded books, for example.

-Patrons may reserve materials in person.
-Patrons will be notified by telephone when the materials are available.
+Patrons may reserve materials in person or online.
+Patrons will be notified by telephone or email when the materials are available.
 There is no charge to the patron for placing a reserve or for interlibrary loan services.

 OVERDUE FINES AND CHARGES